Knowing how to schedule Facebook posts helps you: Save time creating individual posts Provide consistent content for your followers Connect…

-How to schedule Facebook posts using Hootsuite
+How to schedule Facebook posts with Hootsuite

-If you’re looking for some sort of Facebook auto poster tool, Hootsuite’s easy-to-use scheduling functionality is here to help—just follow these seven easy steps.
+If you’re looking for some sort of Facebook auto poster tool, Hootsuite’s easy-to-use scheduling functionality is here to help—just follow these easy steps.

-- Click Compose Message
+Step 1: Click Compose Message

-- Click the calendar icon
+Step 2: Click the calendar icon

-- Click Schedule
+Step 3: Click Schedule

 How to view and edit your scheduled message on Hootsuite

-- On the left-hand side of your dashboard, click the paper airplane Publisher icon
+Step 1: On the left-hand side of your dashboard, click the paper airplane Publisher icon

 Can’t decide when to schedule your social?
 Use Hootsuite’s AutoSchedule feature to schedule your messages based on optimal times.
 This allows you to go on about your day, knowing that Hootsuite has your back when it comes to publishing at the best time.

 When you’re about to post a ton of social media content, remember your Facebook etiquette.
 Doing so will help your audience get the best content from you—and also help your business avoid a potentially embarrassing social media faux pas.

-Do: Stay true to your brand
+1. Stay true to your brand

 Consider how your Facebook posts will appear on your followers’ News Feeds.
 Is it relevant and appropriate to your brand?
 For example, your message might not come across if you’re posting cat memes and world politics within the same hour.

-Do: Be mindful of what you post
+3. Be mindful of what you post

 Be well-informed of sensitive topics.
 You don’t want to be the brand posting about a big sale in the middle of a global crisis.
 In light of a crisis or other major event, go in and cancel or reschedule any scheduled posts that might be interpreted as insensitive.

-Do: Take time to craft meaningful messages
+4. Take time to craft meaningful messages

 There’s a reason creating and sharing relevant content is a social media best practice that never gets old.
 It’s one of the best ways to boost engagement and social reach.

-Do: Schedule your posts at the right time for optimal engagement
+5. Schedule your posts at the right time for optimal engagement

 Hootsuite makes scheduling all your social media content easy.
 Manage updates and interactions on all your platforms from one place.